BOOKMARK Book of the Year 2024

 Best of Friends by Kamila Shamsie (Bloomsbury) Friendship is, perhaps surprisingly, an infrequent theme in contemporary novels.
 Shamsie explores the complexities of a 40-year-old friendship, begun in Pakistan with two very different girls.
 How does that friendship survive changes in country, fortune, attitude and circumstance?

 The Square of Sevens by Laura Shepherd-Robinson (Macmillan) This novel, set in Georgian England, is perhaps one of the best plotted books I’ve read – its twists and turns reminiscent of the great Victorian writers.
 The main character, Red, is orphaned as a child but already a card-sharp and fortune-teller, becomes the ward of a gentleman scholar.
-Her search for the truth behind her own past takes you down all sorts of alley ways and wrong turnings – who do we believe and who can we trust?
+Her search for the truth behind her own past takes you down all sorts of alley ways and wrong turnings – who do we believe and who can we trus

 All titles are given to Blairgowrie Library and Blairgowrie High School.
 They are also available to listen to on Audible.